Truth and Healing

 Talk: Indigenous Stewardship and the Conservation Movement

-Early on in our work with Nuns and Nones, we explored five modules that expand the options available for land transition that protect and regenerate land, repair racial harm, cultivate climate-resilient communities, and expand land access.
+Early on in our work, we explored five modules that expand the options available for land transition that protect and regenerate land, repair racial harm, cultivate climate-resilient communities, and expand land access.
 With long-term educational, technical, and financial support, and hand-in-hand movement partners, we can enable just and regenerative futures for lands and communities.

 Module 1: Land, Regeneration and Repair